 Annual Membership Dues

 NAHC dues are based on membership categories.
 Cooperatives and professionals can join directly or through a regional member association.
 To join directly, simply fill out the membership application and send it along with your dues payment.
 Annual direct membership dues are calculated on a fiscal calendar year.

 Joining Through a Member Association

 Housing cooperatives and professionals are strongly encouraged to join NAHC through a member association.
 Many associations also accept mutual housing associations, condos, and other forms or resident-controlled housing.
 The dues amount for housing co-ops that join through a member association depends on the size of the member association.
 Member associations collect dues for their own association and for NAHC.
 Benefits of joining through a member association are: additional information and training, and the opportunity to be involved at a regional level.
 To join through a member association, please contact the association.
-A listing of member associations is provided below.
+Click here for a complete listing of member associations to contact directly.